Carmen Varner // Food, Lifestyle, and Travel Blogger

 Buildings & flowers from the University of Warsaw Library Rooftop Garden.

-What to See: Castles & Palaces
+What to See in the Polish Capital: Castles & Palaces

 Royal Castle - The Royal Castle Warsaw has both permanent & temporary exhibitions.
 Audio guides & guided tours available.
 Buy tickets to Skip The Line Royal Castle Guided Tour.
+Also called plac Zamkowy / Castle Square.

 Krasiński Palace - The Baroque architecture & manicured gardens of Krasiński Palace's make it look like the White House in Washington D.C.
 Ideal Warsaw sightseeing spot for romance, date night, or a solo moment alone.